romiaujla/cargo-sync/knowledge-base/developer/database/naming-convention.md

 - Descriptive Entity Names
     - Name tables based on the entity they represent: `company`, `user`, `load`.
 - Join Tables (For Many to Many relationships)
-    - For tables used to represent relationships between two entities, use both entity names, joined by an underscore, in alphabetical order.
+    - For tables used to represent relationships between two entities, use both entity names, joined by an underscore
     - E.g `load_user`, `company_user`, `equipment_load`

 ## Naming Convention for Columns